bodo-ai/Bodo/dev_docs/source/testing_poc_SQL.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 There are 3 steps needed to setup the SQL testing for the CI:

-- Create an RDS instance and make it publicly accessible
+- `Create an RDS instance <https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_Tutorials.WebServerDB.CreateDBInstance.html>`_
+- Make the RDS instance publicly accessible by ticking the publicly accessible option at creation time and setting the inbound rules for the security group of the RDS's VPC to have `0.0.0.0/0` and `::/0` in the `source` field.
+This makes sure that the RDS accepts traffic from any IP.

 - Create a database for testing with some non trivial data.
 A good example of an SQL database is `https://github.com/datacharmer/test_db`
   The data is inserted in the database via ``mysql -u admin -p < employees.sql``.
 The name will be ``employees`` in it.